laplaceson/text_classification/README.md

 Using python 3.1

+Dataset is the data from the official word2vec website: GoogleNews-vectors-negative300.bin

 Step to Run the code:
 1. Run datacollect.py which collect data from WordNet usinf defined classes.
 2. Run preprocessing.oy which check the effectiveness of the data and seperate training and testing data.